Genius10187/Nexus/README.md

 3. Immediate push to production, no middleman.

 **Current Projects**:
-* 1.0 - All basic, fundamental, features requested that will be implemented before release 1.0.
-Once the project implements all the features, then Phase 2 will begin with bug fixes, etc.
+* Features - All basic, fundamental, features requested that will be implemented before the next release.
-* Music - This is a long term project to implement music editing.
+* Bugs - Any sizable bugs worth mentioning.

 **Contributing**:
 If you want to contribute, please read the code of conduct and contributing documents.
 Also, take a look at the wiki for developer information on the structure of the project.
 Any IDE that supports Gradle will work.